PaulGustafson/dpq/README.md

    `import "lib/Prelude.dpq"` will import the file at `$DPQ/lib/Prelude.dpq`.
    On the other hand, `import "/home/username/lib/Prelude.dpq"` will import the file at `/home/username/lib/Prelude.dpq`.

+3. Why `C-c C-l` does not work for my emacs?

+   One possible reason is that you forget to restart emacs if you just modified your `.emacs` file, or restart the terminal if you just modified your `.bashrc` file.